 For some people, the most exciting part of the election process is the announcing of the results.

 - On election night, once the polls in a riding are closed, preliminary results are announced and published on Elections Canada’s website as they become available.

 - These results are shared by media outlets, such as TV stations, newspapers and social media.

-- Every returning officer validates the results and announces the validated results to the candidates.
+- Every returning officer validates the results and announces them to the candidates.

 Did you know?
 Canada’s voting system is called “first past the post.”
-This means the candidate who gets the most votes wins.
+This means the candidate who gets the most votes in their riding wins.

 Step 6: Parliament Resumes

 Once the votes are counted and the results announced, Canadians learn who their government will be.
-The candidate who receives the most votes in their riding becomes their member of Parliament (MP) and represents the riding in the House of Commons.
+The candidate who receives the most votes in their riding becomes the member of Parliament (MP) and represents the riding in the House of Commons.
 The political party that has the most MPs usually forms the government.
-The leader of that party normally becomes the prime minister.
+The leader of that party normally becomes the Prime Minister.

 The Prime Minister and their party will serve as the Government of Canada until Parliament is dissolved and the election process starts again.